andorra & spain

 When: August 2015

-What: Caldea Spa, Salvador Dali Sculpture, Giant Mannequin Street Parade, Northern Valley Views, Sagrada Familia, Gaudi’s La Pedrera; Park Guell; Casa Battlo, Place D’Espagne, The Frieze Picasso mural.
+What: Caldea Innu Spa, Salvador Dali Sculpture, Giant Mannequin Street Parade, Northern Valley Views, Sagrada Familia, Gaudi’s La Pedrera; Park Guell; Casa Battlo, Place D’Espagne, The Frieze Picasso mural.

-Country counter: Country No.65.
+Country counter: No.67

 As regular readers of this site know, I am not averse to visiting the lesser-known and more obscure places out there.
 I have been to nearly every country in Europe now and flying to Barcelona was a means to an end: it gave me cheap and convenient access to the little country nestling in the Pyrenees between Spain and France: Andorra.
 It was a chance to see the sixth smallest country in Europe as well as a chance to bring me one country closer to achieving the feat of visiting every country on the continent.
 My trip through Spain to Andorra was a not-too-dissimilar reprise of my journey to another miniature nation last year when I travelled through Switzerland to get to Liechtenstein.
 This itself mirrored my trip a year earlier when we journeyed through Belgium to visit Luxembourg.
 You've got to give it to Europe - it does micro countries extremely well.